Ender's Game (film)

-Ender's Game is a 2013 American military science-fiction action film based on Orson Scott Card's 1985 novel of the same name.
-Written and directed by Gavin Hood, the film stars Asa Butterfield as Andrew "Ender" Wiggin, an unusually gifted child who is sent to an advanced military academy in space to prepare for a future alien invasion.
-The supporting cast includes Harrison Ford, Hailee Steinfeld, and Viola Davis, with Abigail Breslin and Ben Kingsley.
+Ender's Game is a 2013 American military science fiction film written and directed by Gavin Hood, based on the 1985 novel by Orson Scott Card.
+The film stars Asa Butterfield as Andrew "Ender" Wiggin, a gifted child sent to an advanced military academy in space to prepare for a future alien invasion.
+The supporting cast includes Harrison Ford, Ben Kingsley, Viola Davis, Hailee Steinfeld, and Abigail Breslin.

-The film was released in Germany on October 24, 2013, followed by a release in the UK one day later.
-It was released in the United States, Canada, and several other countries on November 1, 2013, and was released in other territories by January 2014.
-Ender's Game received mixed reviews from critics and was a box-office bomb, grossing only $125.5 million on a $110–115 million budget.
+Ender's Game was released in the United States on November 1, 2013, by Summit Entertainment.
+The film received generally positive reviews from critics, and underperformed at the box-office, grossing $126 million against a $110–115M budget, with a projected loss of $68 million for the studio.